substrait-io/substrait-java/examples/substrait-spark/README.md

 ```

-When run the output is along these lines (the query is slightly different here for simplicity); we can see the tables being request and the schema expected.
+When run the output is along these lines (the query is slightly different here for simplicity); we can see the tables being requested and the schema expected.
 Nothing is done with the schema here but could be useful for ensuring that the expectations of the plan match the schema of the data held in the engine.

 ```
 == Requesting table ['spark_catalog', 'default', 'vehicles'] with schema: